liusir2000/TST2M/README.md

 Introductions for Using TST2M Model Software

-1.Preparation for the using the software
+1.Preparation for the using the software.
 TST2M model software is used to simulate land surface temperature and near surface air temperature.
 To run it , we should installed python2.7 runtime environment, installed numpy, pandas, and matplotlib package.
 It was tested in win7 system.
-2.Software files introductions
+2.Software files introductions.
 modelMain.py is the main program used to prepare for input data, controlling the model and output data for the model.
 TST2MClass.py includes the class of TST2M Model, the surface temperature and near surface air temperature simulation procedures are implemented here. constAndSetting.py includes the setting of constant and program running setting.